aleksaan/diskusage/README.md

 diskusage is a utility to find top largest directories on the disk.

 ## !!!
 Version 2.0.3 is now avaliable !!!
+- rename default name of config.yaml to diskusage_config.yaml
+- rename default name of out.txt to diskusage_out.txt
+(garantee of lack of files names conflicts with other files)

 ```cmd
 About: